OpenMendel/WiSER.jl/docs/src/index.md

 ### Try different nonlinear programming (NLP) solvers

 A different solver may remedy the issue.
-By default, `MiSER.jl` uses the [Ipopt](https://github.com/jump-dev/Ipopt.jl) solver, but it can use any solver that supports [MathProgBase.jl](https://github.com/JuliaOpt/MathProgBase.jl).
+By default, `WiSER.jl` uses the [Ipopt](https://github.com/jump-dev/Ipopt.jl) solver, but it can use any solver that supports [MathProgBase.jl](https://github.com/JuliaOpt/MathProgBase.jl).
 Check documentation of `fit!` for commonly used NLP solvers.
 In our experience, [Knitro.jl](https://github.com/JuliaOpt/KNITRO.jl) works the best, but it is a commercial software.

 ```julia